zdcthomas/yakko_wakko/config/nvim/lua/README.md

 These are all bad, and are many of the reasons most people who structure their configurations this way complain vociferously across the boards about how Neovim is so unstable and their config is unmaintainable.
-It's simply because they haven't maintained it.
+It's not entirely their fault though.

+Long ago, in the days of yore, when plugins where just files on pastebin (and for a while after but dramatic effect is cool), configuration was done through global variables, e.g `let g:surround_insert_tail = "<++>"`.
+These are just placing data in the global namespace, and therefore don't break when a plugin isn't present or changes, it just does nothing.
+But nowadays, we require modules from plugins to configure them, and that doesn't work if the module isn't loaded.